microsoft/Application-Insights-Workbooks/Documentation/ViewDesigner/CommonSteps.md

 **Updated:** _search * **| where TimeGenerated {TimeRange}** | summarize count() by Type_

 ## Auto-Refresh Workbooks <a id="AutoRefresh"></a>
 Clicking on Auto-Refresh button opens a list of intervals to let the user pick up the interval.
-The workbook will keep refreshing after the selected time interval.
+The Workbook will keep refreshing after the selected time interval.
-* Auto-Refresh only refreshes when the workbook is in read mode.
+* Auto-Refresh only refreshes when the Workbook is in read mode.
 If a user sets an interval of say 5 minutes and after 4 minutes switches to edit mode then there is no refreshing when the user is still in edit mode.
-But if the user comes back to read mode, the interval of 5 minutes resets and the workbook will be refreshed after 5 minutes.
+But if the user comes back to read mode, the interval of 5 minutes resets and the Workbook will be refreshed after 5 minutes.
 * Clicking on the Refresh button on Read mode also reset the interval.
-Say a user sets the interval to 5 minutes and after 3 minutes, the user clicks on the refresh button to manually refresh the workbook, then the Auto-refresh interval resets and the workbook will be auto refreshed after 5 minutes.
+Say a user sets the interval to 5 minutes and after 3 minutes, the user clicks on the refresh button to manually refresh the Workbook, then the Auto-refresh interval resets and the Workbook will be auto refreshed after 5 minutes.
 * This setting is not saved with Workbook.
-Every time a user opens a workbook, the Auto-refresh is Off initially and needs to be set again.
+Every time a user opens a Workbook, the Auto-refresh is Off initially and needs to be set again.
-* Switching workbooks, going out of gallery will clear the Auto refresh interval.
+* Switching Workbooks, going out of gallery will clear the Auto refresh interval.